Grades, Progression and Graduation

 Faculty of Registration for Brescia Students at Western

 As part of the integration, current Brescia students can choose to complete their program of study at Western.
-Brescia students may remain in their existing Brescia modules as they continue their studies at a Western (Main campus) faculty.

 The faculty of registration will be determined by the area of study of their essential (primary) module, as follows: